koltont40/DLW-Website/README.md

 Change these by setting the `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables before launching the app.

 Each client can be issued a customer-portal password from the admin dashboard.
 Generate a temporary password or set a custom credential, then share it securely with the subscriber.

+After signing in with the default credentials you can add additional administrators from **Dashboard → Security** so multiple staff members can manage the portal.

 ## Project Structure